phigs/spotify-travel-concerts/README.md

 3. **Get Recommendations** - Find concerts that match your music taste in your destination

 The app cross-references your top Spotify artists with concerts happening in your travel destination and provides personalized recommendations with explanations like:
-> "Because you listen to The Beatles, you might like Arctic Monkeys playing in Copenhagen on June 12!"
+> "Because you listen to Bob Dylan, you might like Donovan playing in London on May 9th"

 ## Features